AmirShkolnik/Hangman/README.md

 To fork the repository:

 1. Log in (or sign up) to Github.
-2. Go to the repository for this project - [Jungle Quiz](https://github.com/AmirShkolnik/JungleQuiz).
+2. Go to the repository for this project - [The Hangman Madness](https://github.com/AmirShkolnik/Hangman).
 3. Click the Fork button in the top right corner.

 ### How to Clone

 To clone this repository follow the below steps:

-1. Locate the repository at this link [Jungle Quiz Repository](https://github.com/AmirShkolnik/JungleQuiz).
+1. Locate the repository at this link [The Hangman Madness](https://github.com/AmirShkolnik/Hangman).
 2. Under **'Code'**, see the different cloning options, HTTPS, SSH, and GitHub CLI.
 Click the prefered cloning option, and then copy the link provided.
 3. Open **Terminal**.
 4. In Terminal, change the current working directory to the desired location of the cloned directory.